Sehanshah/FTL_user_tracker/README.md

  For example,

-  If 5 is given random number from 0 to 5 will be taken, and that much activity period entries will be added for that particular user
+  If 5 is given, random number from 0 to 5 will be taken, and that much activity period entries will be added for that particular user